sib-swiss/termal/doc/manual.md

 #  Navigation fundamentals

-Navigation in termal is inspired by **Vim**, but simplified and adapted to multiple sequence alignments.
+Navigation in Termal is inspired by **Vim**, but simplified and adapted to multiple sequence alignments.
 The effect of motion commands depends on the zoom mode (see "Zooming" below), as follows: